Octoberfest7/KDStab/README.md

 # Changes and Programming Notes:

-A few notable changes were made to the source code of the tools and certain programattic choices were made that will be mentioned here:
+A few notable changes were made to the source code of the tools and certain programmatic choices were made that will be mentioned here:

   1. The ProcExp driver is no longer stored/loaded as a resource, it is a hardcoded byte array in backstab_src/resource.c